abeldekat/nvim_pde/README.md

 An important question to be answered when lazy-loading:
 How often is the plugin needed when opening Neovim?

-For example, in `LazyVim`, the `cmp` cluster is loaded on `InsertEnter`.
-One can also load `cmp` on `VeryLazy`, considering that the startup-time is not affected, and `cmp` is used often.

-The same goes for [telescope].
-In a **personal** config, one can avoid all lazy-keys by loading on `VeryLazy`, simplifying the plugin spec as a side effect.

 The [lazy.nvim] part of this config only uses `VeryLazy`, with exceptions.
 The [submodules] part uses the `later()` mechanism copied from [mini.deps],